Love One Another, As Christ Loves Us

 At JPII, you will engage in a variety of meaningful Christian service experiences each year.
 You will learn about yourself, the needs of others and the environment around you, and your abilities to become change agents in the world.
 These experiences will help you see that making a difference in others’ lives is as rewarding an experience as you can have.

-From Grade 5 to Grade 12, the Christian Service Program helps you see and meet the needs of others as Jesus has taught us.
+The Christian Service Program helps students see and meet the needs of others as Jesus has taught us.

 Many local groups and organizations benefit from the thousands of hours of Christian service performed by JPII students.
 Beneficiaries include: